We need one another when we are in trouble and afraid.

 Pastoral Associates are trained volunteers who strive to be a listening ear for members of the congregation and their families in times of need and challenge, including those of a chronic or long-term nature.
 Working in close relationship with the minister, Pastoral Associates also maintain connection with members who are home bound or in assisted living, as well as those who are in the hospital or hospice.
 Pastoral Associates provide active listening and support in a confidential manner, which can be a source of strength and empowerment.
 The Pastoral Associates work in close consultation with the minister.

-If you would like to volunteer to be a Pastoral Associate, download and complete the Pastoral Associate application and return it to the minister.
+If you would like to volunteer to be a Pastoral Associate, complete the Pastoral Associate Application.
+Return the completed application to our minister at the church office, 7150 W. Interstate 10, San Antonio, TX 78213.